Verdict: Under 3.5 goals

 Key Factors to Consider

-- However, each of La Dea’s last four away fixtures across all formats have finished with under 2.5 goals.
+- Each of Wolves’ last seven Premier League contests have finished with under 2.5 goals.

 Verdict: Under 3.5 goals